 If your phone is lost or stolen, to activate the kill switch:

-- Visit icloud.com/find
+Step #1.
+Visit icloud.com/find

 You will have the option to display a phone number and a message in case the phone was lost and found by someone nice enough to return it to you.

 With iCloud Activation, as a deterrent for thieves, if the iPhone is remotely wiped and locked then the original owner’s username and password are required to reactivate the phone for use with a wireless carrier.

 For example, in order to activate the lock a signal must be sent to your iPhone, if the thief manages to place your iPhone on airplane mode blocking all incoming data before you implement the kill switch then your phone won’t receive the signal to wipe and lock itself.
 We also reported on a bug allowing you to bypass required iCloud password.

-Microsoft, Samsung and Google will follow
+Microsoft, Samsung, and Google will follow

 The reactivation lock requires users to create an account directly with Samsung and authenticate their phone via a second setup similar to that of the iOS 7’s lock Microsoft is working with the CTIA to improve their “Find My Phone” feature allowing users to remotely lock and wipe their phones if lost or stolen and preventing reactivation without the proper credentials.
 However, there is no deadline for when these new features will be made available.

 So this is the one of the best and useful features that iPhone users found, I am sure you have found it helpful too.